jidongxiao/CSCI1200-DataStructures/lectures/08_vector_implementation/README.md

 are used.
 As a result, member functions definitions are often included within the class declaration or defined outside of the class declaration but still in the .h file.
 If member function definitions are placed in a separate .cpp file, this file must be #include-d, just like the .h file, because the compiler needs to see it in order to generate code.
-(Normally we don’t #include .cpp files!)
-See also diagram on page 7 of this handout.
+(Normally we don’t #include .cpp files!).
 Note: Including function definitions in the .h for ordinary non-templated classes may lead to compilation errors about functions being “multiply defined”.
 Some of you have already seen these errors.